BlockPioneers/blockpioneers-crawler/README.md

 You might need to tune the rpc requests a little bit.
 Depending on the source of the coin.
 Not all coins have the same rpc outputs unfortunately.
 You can change/lookup the rpc calls and outputs in /inc/base.php .
 Its best to leave /config/easybitcoin.php as it is.
 Don't forget to change /inc/blocks.php with your new/updated rpc calls.

+Change the coinmarketcap ticker in /inc/header.php - line 16

 Donations
 ---------